robotlovesyou/tell/README.md

 - Enums: Very useful for describing things such as error codes in a single location.
 - OneOf types: ie a field which can be one of several predefined message types.
 Useful for encoding polymorphic types.
 - Better testing.
 While the til compiler has a reasonable starting set of tests, the generators do not.
 A good approach for testing the generators could be to generate code in the target languages and then create and run tests agains the generated code in said languages
 - Formal language specification for til.
 Currently the language is only specified by the compiler code which does not make for good documentation.
+- RPC Improvements.
+At a minimum the RPC generators should provide interfaces to enable concepts such as authorization, metric gathering or logging.
+Additonally the core RPC code should be published as shared libraries.
+The approach of including things such as error codes in the generated output would likely cause issues.
 - Streams: Streams could be implemented using websockets, which are widely supported.
 - Editor plugins: Code highlighting can make development less error prone and faster.